 Because available funds must first go to the projects listed above, we do not anticipate that there will be funding available in the 2017-2019 biennium for a competitive Connect Oregon program like the ones we’ve had in the previous six versions of the program.
 After the four projects listed above have been funded, and if funding is available, we will announce next steps, such as for a competitive grant process that may occur in 2019-2021 or 2021-2023 biennia.

-The Oregon Department of Transportation drafted a temporary rule to establish common, consistent criteria and timelines for project plans for the four projects listed above to ensure all potential project sponsors have the same opportunity to submit plan proposals and to ensure that plan proposals will be evaluated against fair and common criteria.
-The Oregon Transportation Commission adopted the temporary rules on September 22, 2017.
-These rules will go into effect on October 6, 2017.
+The Oregon Department of Transportation drafted a permanent rule to establish common, consistent criteria and timelines for project plans and plan review for the four projects listed above to ensure all potential project sponsors have the same opportunity to submit plan proposals and to ensure that plan proposals will be evaluated against fair and common criteria.
+The Oregon Transportation Commission adopted the temporary rules on September 22, 2017 and will consider the draft permanent rules in early 2018.

 Division 35 Section 731 Temporary Rule